zxopink/TgenRemoter/README.md

 The menu offers multiple setting options:
 	`Accept sent files`: using a checkbox you can check whether you want to download files sent by your room partner or decline them.
 	`File target`: If you decide to accept incoming files, you can choose in which folder to drop the incoming files.
-	* The settings are saved in a configurations folder
+	* Settings are saved in a configurations folder

 `Controller Window:`
 The controller window open once you write in another user's connection code and press the 'Connect' button in the menu.
 This window displays the other user's screen.

-while the controller's cursor is inside the window, every keyboard and mouse input signed in will be sent to the controlled user.
+while the controller's cursor is inside the window,
+every keyboard and mouse input signed in will be sent to the controlled user.

 `Controlled Window:`
 The controller menu opens up when when another user who's connected to the dedicated server signs in your connection code and connects.